Module 7 of 10

 How it works:

-The "matcher": "" means "run this for all events" (for session hooks, there's nothing to match against — the hook just fires).
+The "matcher": "" means "matches all session types" (SessionStart can filter by source like startup or resume, but an empty matcher runs on all of them).
 The "type": "command" tells Claude Code this is a shell command to execute.

 That's it.
 From now on, every time you start or end a Claude Code session, your configuration is automatically backed up.
 You'll never think about it, and you'll never lose your setup.